TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Snapshots could prove a little hard but we could just resimulate from the beginning if we want to seek backwards

 - Port fy_minilab
+	- though change "invariants" to "invariants_state" and same with components

 - Upgrade appveyor
 	- Things to update for windows